Archive-42/march2022-archive/_PAGES/pages/docs/community/index.md

 ---
 title: Community
 excerpt: >-
   We'd love it if you participate in the Libris community.
 Find out how to get connected.
 seo:
-    title: 'Connect '
+  title: "Connect "
   description: This is the community page
   extra:
-        - name: 'og:type'
+    - name: "og:type"
       value: website
       keyName: property
-        - name: 'og:title'
+    - name: "og:title"
       value: Where To Get Support
       keyName: property
-        - name: 'og:description'
+    - name: "og:description"
       value: This is the community page
       keyName: property
-        - name: 'twitter:card'
+    - name: "twitter:card"
       value: summary
-        - name: 'twitter:title'
+    - name: "twitter:title"
       value: Where To Get Support
-        - name: 'twitter:description'
+    - name: "twitter:description"
       value: This is the community page
 template: docs
 ---